There may be no greater threat to patient outcomes than the current barriers to therapy access—especially for specialty medications.

 It’s well known that market access teams face significant challenges when negotiating formulary placements.
 The nature of the U.S. healthcare market means that specialty medication access will always require some effort by prescribing physicians and their office staff.
 However, overly manual and inefficient access pathways compound the effort required, to the point it impacts care decisions for patients.

 For example, we found that HCPs and their office staff spend nearly 4 hours per day helping patients access their medications—at an average practice cost of $5,800 a month.
 But with so many payers and their unique plans, so little communication, and constant formulary changes, brands continue to wrestle with restrictions while providers remain overwhelmed, struggling to prescribe their preferred patient therapy.

 Decentralization and Lack of Visibility

-Prior authorizations and hub enrollment are two of the first burdens physicians and their office staff need to manage, but too often these still require inefficient paper forms, manual data entry, or navigating a multitude of individual websites.
-And that’s before the actual process of documenting the patient’s medical need for a specific product, or negotiating with the payer to provide coverage.
+Prior authorizations and hub enrollment are two of the first burdens physicians and their office staff needs to manage, but too often these still require inefficient paper forms, manual data entry, or navigating a multitude of individual websites.
+And that’s before the actual process of documenting the patient’s medical need for a specific product or negotiating with the payer to provide coverage.

 In addition to the time and cost burdens of inefficient access pathways, physicians also lack the visibility they need into formulary coverage and payer restrictions.
 We found that 60% of the specialists we surveyed do not have real-time access to patients' insurance benefits information.
 Without visibility into patient coverage, there’s no way for them to help patients find the most direct path to their medications, which lengthens the time before patients can begin treatment.